What’s New in Thymus Cancer Research?

 As researchers have learned more about what makes cancer cells different from normal cells, they have been able to make drugs that target these differences.
 These targeted drugs affect parts of cancer cells that make them different, or even the blood vessels they need to grow.

-Some targeted drugs are already being used to treat thymus tumors, typically when chemo is no longer working.
+Some targeted drugs might be an option to treat thymus tumors, typically when chemo is no longer working.
 Many other targeted drugs are now being studied for use against thymus tumors as well.

 Immunotherapy